TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/index.md

 title: The Class Log
 ---

-A great new way for teachers to interact with important information on their class.
+Designed for the classroom, the Class Log is a new way for you to interact with information on your class.
 {:.lead}

 Many of your daily tasks can be made easier with the Class Log: